autoNumeric/autoNumeric/Documentation.md

 ****

-The following is a list of the methods and settings/options that control autoNumeric 2.0 :
+The following is an uncomplete list of the methods and settings/options that control autoNumeric 2.0.* :

 **'init'** - *initializes autoNumeric* Must be run before other methods can be called
 -	$('someSelector').autoNumeric();